mikaells/RibDif/README.md

 ## Usage
-#Run analysis by as follows (will only work if rRNA_counter/ is in your home directory)
+#Run analysis by as follows

 path-to-rRNA_counter/rRNA_counter.sh -g GENUS

 #An example run with Ruegeria as target genus:

 ~/rRNA_counter/rRNA_counter.sh -g Ruegeria

+#Can run with species as well, make sure to use quotes
+~/rRNA_counter/rRNA_counter.sh -g "Mycoplasma bovis"

 ## Output